frtib/tsp-redesign/pages/making-contributions/contribution-limits.md

   What to know
   </div>
   <div class="usa-width-two-thirds" markdown="1">
-Catch-up contributions are made on top of your regular employee contributions; however, they do not receive any matching.
-To be eligible to make these special contributions, you must be on track to meet the IRS elective deferral limit.
-They are separate from the elective deferral and annual addition limits.
+  Eligible participants no longer need to make two separate elections each year to contribute toward the [catch-up limit]({{ site.baseurl }}/making-contributions/contribution-types/).
+Instead, your contributions will automatically count toward the IRS catch-up limit if you meet the elective deferral or annual addition limit and keep saving.

+  If you’re eligible for an agency or service match, all your contributions throughout the year will qualify for the match of up to 5% of your salary.
+Your election will carry over each year unless you submit a new one.

 <div class="usa-alert usa-alert-info">
 <div class="usa-alert-body">You must make a new catch-up contribution election each calendar year—they do not restart automatically.</div>